What Does the G20 Do?

 Joe Biden

-But many observers point out that the G20’s membership is still more representative of the current international balance of power than blocs of countries formed earlier, such as the G7.
+But experts point out that the G20’s membership is still more representative of the current international balance of power than blocs of countries formed earlier, such as the G7.
 Several rising democracies, including Brazil, India, and Indonesia, belong to the G20, as do other influential autocratic countries, such as China, Russia, and Saudi Arabia.
 (Russia’s G7 membership was suspended indefinitely in 2014 following its annexation of Ukraine’s Crimea region.)
 For this reason, Patrick described the 2008 elevation of the G20 as a watershed moment in global governance and argued that the group was the best-suited forum for tackling the challenges of the COVID-19 pandemic.
+Since then, the addition of the African Union brought to the table a bloc home to roughly 1.3 billion people and an economy worth some $3.1 trillion.

 The G20 initially focused largely on broad macroeconomic policy, but it has expanded its ambit.
-The 2018 summit in Argentina focused on fair and sustainable development, while the previous summit in Germany drilled down on issues including corruption, money laundering, and international tax havens.
-Some agendas have had even less to do with macroeconomics: the 2016 summit in Hangzhou, China, was where U.S. President Barack Obama and Chinese President Xi Jinping formally announced their countries’ accession to the Paris Agreement on climate.
+The 2016 summit in Hangzhou, China, broke new ground when U.S. President Barack Obama and Chinese President Xi Jinping formally announced their countries’ accession to the Paris Agreement on climate.

 The COVID-19 pandemic posed a major test for the group, which Patrick has criticized for largely failing to move beyond “uncoordinated national policies.”
 However, G20 countries did agree to suspend debt payments owed to them by some of the world’s poorest countries, providing billions of dollars in relief.

-Although climate change has been a focus of recent summits, meetings have yielded few concrete commitments on the issue.
-At the 2021 Rome summit, countries agreed to curb emissions of methane and end public financing for most new coal power plants overseas but they said nothing about limiting coal use domestically.
+Although climate change has been a focus of recent summits, meetings have yielded few concrete commitments.
+At the 2021 Rome summit, countries agreed to curb emissions of methane and end public financing for most new coal power plants overseas, but they said nothing about limiting coal use domestically.
+(China, the world’s largest emitter, permitted more domestic coal power plants in 2022 than any year since 2015).
 At the 2022 gathering, Indonesia agreed to close coal power plants in exchange for $20 billion in financing from high-income countries, including the United States.
-G20 leaders also agreed to pace interest rate hikes to avoid volatility in exchange rates.
+The 2024 host, Brazil, has been at the forefront of advocating for environmental policy in global institutions and has placed the clean energy transition high on the G20’s agenda

 What have been the main points of contention?

 Geopolitical tensions, heightened by the Russian invasion of Ukraine but also spurred by strategic competition between China and the United States, have increasingly threatened cooperation.
-In the United States, bipartisan legislative efforts have aimed to deny Russia standing in the World Trade Organization (WTO) and other international institutions.
+In the United States, bipartisan legislative efforts have aimed to deny Russia standing in the WTO and other international institutions.
 Russia’s participation in the G20 has grown contentious, with some Western countries seeking to exclude Moscow, though members including China and Brazil have opposed that idea.

 The group’s long-standing commitment to an international order based on WTO principles of reducing tariffs and other trade barriers has in recent years collided with growing economic competition between great powers.
-President Trump launched a multifront trade war involving several G20 members, imposing a suite of tariffs on China that the Biden administration has largely left in place.
-Biden has also pursued other measures meant to accelerate economic “decoupling” from China.
+President Donald Trump launched a multifront trade war involving several G20 members, imposing a suite of tariffs on China that the Biden administration has largely left in place.
+President Joe Biden has also pursued other measures meant to “de–risk” the U.S. economy from China’s.
 In August 2022, he signed the CHIPS and Science Act, which encourages advanced technology manufacturing to move back to the United States.
-That measure was followed by strict export controls [PDF] that restricted China’s ability to buy certain chips made anywhere in the world with U.S. inputs.
+That measure was followed by strict export controls that restricted China’s ability to buy certain chips made anywhere in the world with U.S. inputs, and an outbound screening regime prohibiting some U.S. investments in Chinese sensitive technology sectors.

 What happens on the sidelines of the summits?

-Patrick has emphasized the G20’s flexibility compared with other multilateral institutions, writing that it transcends “stultifying bloc politics” and could help shake up a sometimes rigid geopolitical order.
+Some experts have emphasized the G20’s flexibility compared with other multilateral institutions, noting that it can help shake up a sometimes rigid geopolitical order.
 This flexibility extends to the summits themselves, where bilateral meetings between heads of state and government often focus on issues outside the formal agenda.

 Recommended Resources